bachdavi/eoxxs.github.io/pages/posts/2020-08-03-a-computational-mind.md

   D. J. (1994)} **Chalmers**, A computational foundation for the study of cognition.
 Minds And Machines.
 1994.
 * \biblabel{dennett17_from_bach}{Dennett, D. C. (2017)} **Dennett**,
-  From bacteria to bach and back : the evolution of minds.
+  From Bacteria to Bach and Back : The Evolution of Minds.
 * \biblabel{pinker11_words_rules}{Pinker, S. (2011)} **Pinker**, Words
   and rules (1999/2011).
 New York, Harper Perennial.
 * \biblabel{carlini16_towar_evaluat_robus_neural_networ}{Carlini, N.